0xblockbard/aptos-sentinel/README.md

 Thanks for reading till the end!

-AptosCrowd is designed and built by 0xBlockBard, a solo indie maker passionate about building innovative products in the web3 space.
+Sentinel is designed and built by 0xBlockBard, a solo indie maker passionate about building innovative products in the web3 space.

 With over 10 years of experience, my work spans full-stack and smart contract development, with the Laravel Framework as my go-to for web projects.
 I’m also familiar with Solidity, Rust, LIGO, and most recently, Aptos Move.